GovInTheOpen/GitBook-Documents/README.md

-# Open Government Partnership
+# Open Government Coalition

-Welcome to the Open Government Partnership \(OGP\), a network of city governments working on projects together.
+Welcome to the Open Government Coalition \(OGC\), a network of city governments working on projects together.

 ---